 (12:05) Are there factors that large enterprises should be considering, but are not?

-(14:36) How are these factors affecting new use cases?
-Any use cases companies should be considering or thinking about?
+(14:36) How are these factors affecting new Applications?
+Any Applications companies should be considering or thinking about?

 (17:23) Do you think COVID-19 will drive companies to think about IoT when they hadn’t previously?